Elliott (band)

-Elliott is an American Emo band from Louisville, Kentucky.
+Elliott is an American emo band from Louisville, Kentucky.
 They released three albums and several 7"s in their eight-year career, and were signed to Revelation Records.

 History

 Formation and early releases (1995–1998)

-The group was formed in 1995.

-False Cathedrals (2000)
+After the dissolution of Louisville band Falling Forward, vocalist Chris Higdon, bassist Jonathan Mobley, and drummer Ben Lord would form Elliott in 1995.
+Higdon would take up guitar, and the band would recruit second guitarist Jay Palumbo.
+After a year with the band, Lord would quit, being replaced by Kevin Ratterman.
+The band's early influences included Quicksand, Jawbox, and Sunny Day Real Estate.

-2000's False Cathedrals was a more polished affair than its predecessor, featuring vocal harmonies and more piano than US Songs.
-False Cathedrals is Elliott's most popular release.
-It was met with critical acclaim by a broad cross-section of the underground rock community.
+2000's False Cathedrals, their follow-up to U.S. Songs, was recorded at InTransit Studios, a recording studio co-owned by Ratterman based out of a renovated warehouse in downtown Louisville.
+The album was a more polished affair than its predecessor, with Ratterman utilizing samplers and drum machines to fill out the band's sound.
+False Cathedrals was met with critical acclaim by a broad cross-section of the underground rock community.

-Shortly after the completion of False Cathedrals, Palumbo and Mobley left the group to pursue other musical interests.
+Shortly after the completion of False Cathedral, Palumbo and Mobley left the group for personal and creative reasons.
 Jason Skaggs took over on bass, and Falling Forward's Benny Clark was enlisted to play guitar.
 Clark's ethereal, effects-heavy sound would go on to have a significant impact on Elliott's music.
 In May 2001, the band dropped off a tour with the Toadies amid a "disagreement with management decisions".

 Song in the Air, departure of Skaggs, and break up (2003)

-Between March and May 2002, the band were recording an EP, which eventually turned into an album's worth of material.
+Between March and May 2002, the band was recording an EP, which eventually turned into an album's worth of material.
 Following this, they toured across the US in May and June with Christiansen and Liars Academy.
 In August 2002, the band performed at Furnace Fest.
 In February and March, Elliott supported Further Seems Forever on their headlining US tour.
 Song in the Air was announced in December 2002, and released in April 2003, through Revelation Records.
 It marked another stylistic shift for the group, incorporating more post-rock influences, as well as live string arrangements by the Louisville group Rachel's.
 Pitchfork Media called Song in the Air "a far more dynamic and internally cohesive record than any of the group's previous efforts.".

 Skaggs left the group shortly after the completion of Song in the Air.
 He was replaced by Billy Bisig.
 Shortly after Song in the Air's release, Elliott announced their intention to break up.
 They completed final tours of Europe and the US, before disbanding in November 2003.